 2. Streamline Project Management

 This gives you the opportunity to understand what is really useful to you and what isn't, then also what you need that the template doesn't quite offer you yet.
-Specifically they cover what they term as the "Bulletproof" approach where you have a central master database that houses the projects, tasks and resources as well as how to understand how those tasks are getting undertaken.
+Specifically, they cover what they term the 'Bulletproof' approach, whereby you have a central master database that houses the projects, tasks and resources, as well as how to understand how those tasks are getting undertaken.

 3. Default Notion Templates

 As this was one of the main purposes that Notion was set up, you will actually find a whole range of templates that are ready to go and to import straight into your workspace.